Boat People (1982 film): Production

 In the late 1970s, a great number of Vietnamese refugees flooded Hong Kong.
 In 1979, Hui was making the documentary A Boy from Vietnam for the RTHK network.
 In the process of making the film, she collected many interviews conducted with Vietnamese refugees about life in Vietnam following the Fall of Saigon.
 From these interviews, she directed The Story of Woo Viet (1981) starring Chow Yun-fat as Woo Viet, a Vietnamese boat person in Hong Kong, and Boat People.

 The People's Republic of China, just ending a war with Vietnam, gave Hui permission to film on Hainan Island.
-Boat People was the first Hong Kong movie filmed in Communist China.
+Boat People was the first Hong Kong movie filmed in mainland China.
 Hui saved a role for Chow Yun-Fat, but because at that time Hong Kong actors working in mainland China were banned in Taiwan, Chow Yun-Fat declined the role out of fear for being blacklisted.
 Six months before filming was set to start, and after the film crew were already on location in Hainan, a cameraman suggested that Hui give the role to Andy Lau.
 At that time, Andy Lau was still a newcomer in the Hong Kong film industry.
 Hui gave Lau the role and flew him to Hainan before a proper audition or even seeing what he looked like.

 Title

 The film's English title is misleading: Boat People does not tell the story of boat people, it instead tells the plight of Vietnamese people under communist rule, the reason causing them to become boat people.
-The Chinese title, literally meaning "Run Towards the Angry Sea", more accurately describes the film's content.
+The Chinese title, literally meaning "Run Towards the Angry Sea" or "Into the Raging Sea", more accurately describes the film's content.